1972 FENDER JAZZ BASS

 In 1972 Fender introduced a black plastic gasket underneath the 4 bolt F Series neck plate.

 Serial numbers ranged from roughly 328000 to 370000 although there are many overlapping exceptions.
-For more precise dating cross reference the serial number with the instrument's neck butt, pickup and pot codes.
+For more precise dating, cross reference the serial number with the instrument's neck butt date, pickup stamp and potentiometer codes.